apognu/wgctl/README.md

 You can export the current configuration of an active tunnel by using the ```wgctl export``` command.
 If a ```wgctl``` configuration already exists, non-WireGuard properties (descriptions, hooks, etc.) will be merged with the running config.
 If not, the default values will be used.

-Please note that the private key is left blank.
+Please note that if the tunnel was not created through ```wgctl```, the private key path will be left blank.

 ```
 # wgctl export vpn1